 · Board dynamics – the use of anonymised issue raising helps bring issues to the fore that may not otherwise be addressed.

-Finally, Chris explained that ICSA had recently published a consultation on the effectiveness of independent board evaluation in the UK listed sector.
+Finally, Chris explained that ICSA had recently published a consultation on the.
 The consultation will determine whether there is need for further change, and specifically, whether there is the need for a code of practice.

 For more from the QCA Building Better Boards Forum 2019, see also: